-TOPIC AREA: HISTORY OF RWANDA SUB-TOPIC AREA: HISTORY OF ANCIENT, COLONIAL AND POST-COLONIAL RWANDA S.2 HISTORY AND CITIZENSHIP Unit 2: German and Belgian colonization.
-No. of periods: 10

-Key Unit Competence: To be able to explain the causes and impact of German and Belgian colonisation.

-Learning Objectives Knowledge and understanding Skills Attitudes and values Content Learning Activities Explain the causes of German and Belgian colonisations.
+TOPIC AREA: HISTORY OF RWANDA SUB-TOPIC AREA: : HISTORY OF ANCIENT, COLONIAL AND POST-COLONIAL RWANDA S.2 HISTORY AND CITIZENSHIP Unit 1: GERMAN AN (1897-196 ND BELGIAN COLONIZATION OF RWANDA 52) No. of periods: 10 Key Unit Competence: Key Unit Competence: To be able to explain the causes and impact of German and Belgian colonization of Rwanda.
+Learning Objectives Content Learning Activities Knowledge and understanding Skills Attitudes and values Explain the causes of German and Belgian colonisations.
 Identify the effects of German colonization.
 Identify the political, economic, judicial, socio-cultural transformations introduced by Belgians.
 Describe the effects of Belgian colonisation during Belgian military occupation, mandate and trusteeship.
-Analyse the causes of German and Belgian colonization and the lessons that can be learnt from them Examine the impact of German colonisation on political, economic and socia domains.
+Analyse the causes of German and Belgian colonization and the lessons that can be learnt from them.
+Examine the impact of German colonisation on political, economic and social domains.
 Assess the political, economic, judicial, sociocultural transformations introduced by Belgians so as to determine their influence.
 Explore the effects of Belgian colonisation during military occupation, mandate and trusteeship.
 Acknowledge the impact of German colonisation on Rwandan society.
 Recognise different transformations introduced by Belgians.
-Show concern for the effects of Belgian German and Belgian colonisation.
-Impact of German colonisation.
-Reforms introduced by Belgians.
-Read range of materials including textbooks, use internet, media etc. to understand the causes and effects of German and Belgian colonisations., then make presentation in class followed by questions and answers.
-Discuss in groups to find out transformations introduced by Belgians and present results in class.
-Write essay on the impact of German and Belgian colonisation and make a judgment on which was worse

-Links to other Subjects: Languages: extended units.
-General Studies and Effective Communication: colonization.
+Show concern for the effects of Belgian colonisation during military occupation, mandate and trusteeship.
+Causes of German and Belgian colonization s of Rwanda German administrati on and its impacts Reforms introduced by Belgians Effects of Belgian colonization Read range of materials including textbooks, use internet, media etc. to understand the causes and effects of German and Belgian colonisations, then make presentation in class followed by questions and answers.
+Explain the transformations introduced by Belgians and present results in class.
+Write essay on the impact of German and Belgian colonisation and make a judgment on which was worse.
+Links to other Subjects: Languages: extended units General Studies& Communication Skills: colonization.
 Geography: map reading and photographic interpretation.

-Assessment criteria: Ability to contrast the causes and impact of German and Belgian colonisation.
+Assessment criteria: Ability to contrast the causes and impact of German and Belgian colonization.

-TOPIC AREA: HISTORY OF RWANDA SUB-TOPIC AREA: HISTORY OF GENOCIDE S.2 HISTORY AND CITIZENSHIP Unit 3: Causes and course of the 1994 genocide against the Tutsi No. of periods: 6
+TOPIC AREA: HISTORY OF RWANDA SUB-TOPIC AREA: HISTORY OF GENOCIDE S.2 HISTORY AND CITIZENSHIP Unit 2: CAUSES AND COURSE OF THE 1994 GENOCIDE AGAINST THE TUTSI No. of periods: 5

-Key Unit Competence: To be able to describe the causes and the course of genocide against the Tutsi (Planning, execution and how genocide was stopped)
+Key Unit Competence: To be able to explain the causes and to describe the course of 1994 genocide against the Tutsi.

-Learning Objectives Knowledge and understanding Skills Attitudes and values Content Learning Activities Explain the causes of genocide against the Tutsi.
+Learning Objectives Knowledge and Skills understanding Attitudes and values Content Learning Activities Explain the causes of genocide against the Tutsi.
 Describe how genocide was planned, executed and stopped.
 Analyse the causes of the genocide against the Tutsi.
 Assess the course of genocide against the Tutsi.
 Evaluate how genocide against the Tutsi was stopped.
-Appreciate the To be able to describe the causes and the course of genocide against the Tutsi (Planning, execution and how genocide was stopped) causes of genocide against the Tutsi and advocate solutions.
+Recognise the causes and the course of genocide against the Tutsi (Planning, execution and how genocide was stopped) causes of genocide against the Tutsi and advocate solutions.
 Recognise how genocide against the Tutsi was carried out.
 Appreciate the role played by RPF/RPA to stop genocide against the Tutsi.
 Causes of genocide against the Tutsi.
 Planning and execution of genocide against the Tutsi.
-Role played by RPF/RPA to stop genocide against the Tutsi. - Form group discussions to understand what caused
+Role played by RPF/RPA to stop genocide against the Tutsi.
+Read a range of materials including textbooks, Internet, media (videos, films and newspaper), to be able to describe the causes of genocide in an essay.
+Discuss the causes of genocide against the Tutsi and present results in the class.
+Role play on how genocide was stopped.

-Links to other subjects: General Studies and Social Studies: conflict transformation.
+Links to other subjects: General Studies and Communication Skills and Social Studies: conflict transformation.

-Assessment criteria: Ability to contrast the causes and the course of genocide against the Tutsi (planning, execution and the end of genocide.
+Assessment criteria: Ability to explain the causes and to describe the course of genocide against the Tutsi.